Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 - If you cannot spend movement or are knocked prone you stop flying.
 - You are immune to the effects of the aloft condition.

-You may stop flying at any point during your turn by spending 5 feet of movement.
+You may stop flying at any point during your turn by spending 1 tile of movement.

 <div class="infobox">